 As we age, our brains experience moderate shrinkage—but excessive brain atrophy can be a sign of Alzheimer’s disease.
-A new study published in the journal of Neurology suggests that individuals with higher levels of the long-chain omega-3 fatty acids EPA and DHA (both exclusively found in fish, and fish and algae-derived supplements) maintain their brain volume better than those with lower omega-3 levels.
+A new study published in the journal Neurology suggests that individuals with higher levels of the long-chain omega-3 fatty acids EPA and DHA (both exclusively found in fish, and fish and algae-derived supplements) maintain their brain volume better than those with lower omega-3 levels.

-The research team assessed the levels of long-chain omega-3 EPA and DHA in more than 1,000 postmenopausal women and determined brain volumes with MRI scans.
+The research team assessed the levels of long-chain omega-3 EPA and DHA in more than 1,000 women and determined brain volumes with MRI scans.
 Eight years later, they conducted brain scans on the same group of women, who had reached an average age of 78.
 The results: women who had greater levels of these omega-3s also demonstrated larger total brain volume.

 Women with fatty acid levels twice as high as their peers (7.5 percent vs. 3.4 percent) had a total brain volume 0.7 percent bigger.
-The volume of their hippocampi—a region of the brain that shows signs of shrinkage in Alzheimer’s patients even before symptoms manifest—was 2.7 percent larger.
+And the volume of their hippocampi—a region of the brain that shows signs of shrinkage in Alzheimer’s patients even before symptoms manifest—was 2.7 percent larger.
 A study from 2012 evaluating a different group of people similarly reported that individuals with low DHA blood levels had a greater risk of smaller brain volumes and other signs of accelerated brain aging.